Afghan Taliban order women's beauty parlours to shut

 He said the businesses had been given time to close their affairs so they could use up their stock without incurring losses.

-A copy of the order seen by AFP said it was "based on verbal instruction from the supreme leader".
+A copy of the order seen by AFP said it was "based on verbal instruction from the supreme leader" Hibatullah Akhundzada.

 Beauty parlours mushroomed across Kabul and other Afghan cities in the 20 years that US-led forces occupied the country.